 Picnic season is upon us and this year I am looking for ways to change it up.
 True, the classic romantic picnic gestures like Champagne on ice and chocolate-dipped strawberries will never get old.
 But after making two dozen watermelon fairy “wands” for my daughter’s birthday party, it struck me that kids shouldn’t be the only ones who get the fun food.
-So I swapped out the princess cookie cutters for the hearts and began to experiment with this Chile Lime Watermelon Skewer recipe for picnics and casual date night eating.
+So I swapped out the princess cookie cutters for the hearts and began to experiment with this Chili Lime Watermelon Skewer recipe for picnics and casual date night eating.
 Think of it as a watermelon chili powder lollipop for adults.

 Chile and watermelon are not an uncommon combination in Mexican and Southeast Asian cuisines.
 But we don’t use this succulent combo nearly often enough in American cooking.
-My version for a simple snack uses just a hint of chile because I enjoy spice in small doses.
+This simple watermelon appetizer recipe uses just a hint of chile because I enjoy spicy flavors in small doses.
 If you’re looking for more heat, adjust the amount of chile to your taste.
 Just be sure to balance it with the appropriate amount of salt and lime.
 This refreshing kabob recipe is all about the balance of flavors.